FirebaseExtended/auth-without-play-services/README.md

 ### Authentication

-For simplicity, this example only implements anonymous authentication.
-Implementing more authentication methods is left as an exercise to the reader.
+For simplicity, this example only implements anonymous, email / password, and custom authentication methods.
+Implementing more authentication methods (like Facebook or Twitter) is left as an exercise to the reader.

 Using the `FirebaseRestAuth` class should be familiar to `FirebaseAuth` users: